swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 - ``Tag/blue``
 - ``Tag/purple``

-The testing library does not assign any semantic meaning to these tags, nor does the presence or absence of these tags affect how the testing library runs tests.
+The testing library doesn't assign any semantic meaning to these tags, nor does the presence or absence of these tags affect how the testing library runs tests.

 ## Customize a tag's appearance

-By default, a tag does not appear in a test's output when the test is run.
-It is possible to assign colors to tags defined in a package so that when the test is run, the tag is visible in its output.
+By default, a tag doesn't appear in a test's output when the test is run.
+It's possible to assign colors to tags defined in a package so that when the test is run, the tag is visible in its output.

 To add colors to tags, create a directory in your home directory named `".swift-testing"` and add a file named `"tag-colors.json"` to it.
-This file should contain a JSON object (a dictionary) whose keys are strings representing tags and whose values represent tag colors.
+This file should contain a JSON object (a dictionary) whose keys are strings that represent tags and whose values represent tag colors.

 - Note: On Windows, create the `".swift-testing"` directory in the